13 Ways To Make A Good Impression on Your Coach

 7-Use What They Teach

-Try and use the techniques or tactics the coach is teaching at that practice or they went over during the week.
-You might not get it just right, but many coaches would rather have you try the new technique and come up short rather than sticking with what’s safe – as long as you learn from your mistakes over time.
-It might not always be obvious why they want you to learn it but with a good coach, there’s a reason behind it.
+Try and use the techniques or tactics the coach is teaching at that practice, or they went over during the week.
+You might not get it just right, but many coaches would rather have you try the new technique and come up short rather than stick with what’s safe – as long as you learn from your mistakes over time.
+It might not always be obvious why they want you to learn it, but with a good coach, there’s a reason behind it.

 This should go without saying, but play your hardest at training and games.
 It’s worth repeating because hustle is relative.
 If you’re working hard, but all your teammates are working harder, then they’re the ones your coach will notice.

 Show respect not only to your coach but also to your teammates, parents, opponents, and refs.
 There are many small ways you can do this.
 Like telling your coach thank you after training.
 Not interrupting your coach/assistant coach while they’re talking.
 Resisting the urge to argue every call with the ref.

 10-Be a Leader

 There are multiple ways to show leadership and set a good example.
 Be positive with your teammates.
 Offer suggestions or feedback if they’re struggling, confused, or frustrated.
 Be the teammate you’d like to have on your side when things aren’t going right.

 11-Watch the Sport